cleidigh/EditEmailSubject-MX/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-MPL,%20GPL%20v3-red.png)](LICENSE)
 ![Project Status](https://img.shields.io/badge/Project%20Status-Startup-brightgreen.png)

-## XPI Add-on Package Build instructions
-TBD - package build description (node build script)
+## Releases & Changelog
+EditEmailSubject-MX releases can be found [here](https://github.com/cleidigh/EditEmailSubject-MX/releases).
+Each release will list the relevant changes and provides a link to an XPI file to download the add-on.

+_Note: You need to save the XPI file on your computer (using "save as" from the context menu).
+If you just click on it, it will be installed in your Firefox browser where it will not work of course.
+The downloaded file can be installed in Thunderbird using the gear menu in the Add-On Manager._

 ## Issues & Questions
 Post any issues or questions for EditEmailSubject MX [here](https://github.com/cleidigh/EditEmailSubject-MX/issues).

-## Releases & Changelog
-EditEmailSubject-MX releases can be found [here](https://github.com/cleidigh/EditEmailSubject-MX/releases).
-Each release will list the relevant changes.

 ## Credits
 Original Author: [jisse44 (ATN)]